 Named after the coldest, unforgiving side of the mountain, The North Face is a sure thing when searching for the world's best snowboarding brands.
 Everything from their outerwear, boots and bindings, sleeping bag, footwear, and accessories have insulating properties installed guaranteed to keep you warm in the coldest of winters.

-However, what sets The North Face apart from other brands is its commitment to becoming environmentally friendly and improving animal welfare as many of its products are Responsible Down Standard certified.
+However, what sets The North Face apart from other snowboarding clothing brands is its commitment to becoming environmentally friendly and improving animal welfare as many of its products are Responsible Down Standard certified.
 Animal lovers take note!

 Chamonix is the intersection of great products and accessibility.
 Founded in 2017, Chamonix was built on the idea that great snow apparel should be available to the average man.
-Passionate about making the best snowboarding gear, Chamonix clothing will have you looking and feeling great.
+Passionate about making the best snowboarding clothing and gear, Chamonix clothing will have you looking and feeling great.
 Their collections sell everything from vests, base layer tops and bottoms, boots, bindings, jackets, and pants.

 DC has been at the forefront of action sports since 1994 and they’ve continued to bring premium gear with high tech yet stylish designs.
 When it comes to DC, innovation is above all.
 Known for their comfortable snowboard boots, they’re sure to make you feel ultralight while providing extra grip, thanks to their 'Contact Unilite' outsole.
 Excellent for new riders as all gear makes you feel super comfortable while improving your skills on the slope.